doffn/Computer-Vision-Color-Sorter/README.md

 2. connect a camera to the computer.
 You can use your `webcam` or `IP cameras` using your phone.
 3. Click the "Verify" button to verify only one Frame Photo.
 4. Click the "Verify in video" to verify in videos.
-5. Enjoy experimenting with different Objects and colors!
+5. Enjoy experimenting with different models and objects!

 ## Contributing 💡

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
-If you want to edit the model use [Google Collab](https://colab.research.google.com/drive/1K03LQVsFGbFv850a_9qndiSCpt_QMh7M?usp=sharing).
+If you want to edit the model use [Google Notebook](https://colab.research.google.com/drive/1K03LQVsFGbFv850a_9qndiSCpt_QMh7M?usp=sharing).

 ## Credits 🙌